CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-3.md

-### Module 3 : Running Hadoop Application on Eclipse
+### Exercise 1 : Using Eclipse to Run a Hadoop Application

 ## Overview

+In this walkthrough, we will be getting to know how to perform the Hadoop Application on Eclipse and learning more about Hadoop and MapReduce.
+In this Exercise, we will be learning how to execute WordCount Program using Hadoop and Eclipse.

-# Hadoop and MapReduce
+## Hadoop and MapReduce

 ### Hadoop

-Hadoop is an Apache open-source framework that allows distributed processing of large datasets across clusters of computers using simple programming models.
-The Hadoop framework application works in an environment that provides distributed storage and computation across clusters of computers.
-Its framework is based on Java programming with some native code in C and shell scripts.
+Hadoop is an open-source framework and it is provided by Apache to process and analyze a very huge volume of data.
+It is written in Java and is currently used by Google, Facebook, LinkedIn Apache Hadoop is a system for storing and processing huge datasets with sizes ranging from gigabytes to petabytes of data.

+Hadoop mainly consists of four modules, namely

+1. Hadoop Distributed File System (HDFS) - A distributed file system that can run on low-cost or traditional hardware.
+In addition to strong fault tolerance and natural support for huge datasets, HDFS provides better data throughput than traditional file systems.

+2. Yet Another Resource Negotiator (YARN) – Manages and tracks the use of cluster nodes and resources.

+3. Hadoop Common - Provides a common set of Java libraries that can be utilized by all modules.

+4. MapReduce - MapReduce is a programming paradigm that enables massive scalability across hundreds or thousands of servers in a Hadoop cluster.

 ### MapReduce

-MapReduce is a processing technique and a program model for distributed computing based on java.
-The MapReduce algorithm contains two important tasks, namely Map and Reduce.
-The Map takes a set of data and converts it into another set of data, where individual elements are broken down into tuples (key/value pairs).
-Secondly, reduce task, which takes the output from a map as an input and combines those data tuples into a smaller set of tuples.
-As the sequence of the name MapReduce implies, the reduce task is always performed after the map task.
+A MapReduce is a data processing tool that is used to process the data parallelly in a distributed form.
+The MapReduce is a model which will be having two phases, the first phase is the  mapper phase, and the second is the reducer phase.
+In the Mapper phase, the input is given in the form of a key-value pair.
+The reducer receives the Mapper's output as input.
+Only once the Mapper is finished then, the Reducer runs.
+The Reducer also takes the input in key-value format and provides the output of the Reducer and then the final output is produced in the Reducer phase.

-### Task 1 : Running Hadoop Application
+### Task 1 : Getting Started With the Eclipse and Creating a Java Project.

-In this task, you will get to know how to run Hadoop Application through Eclipse.
+In this task, you will get to know how to create a Java Project and solve the dependency errors.

 1. On the environment provided, double-click on **Eclipse**.
 If a dialogue box appears to select workspace then select the default location and click on **Launch**.
+This will launch the workspace.

-1. Once it is launched, on the top left select **File**, select **New**, and then choose **Java Project**.
+1. Once it is launched, on the top left corner, select **File**, select **New**, and then choose **Java Project**.

-1. On the **New Java Project**, provide the name **WordCount** under the project name and click on **Next**.
+1. On the **New Java Project**, under Project name provide the name as **WordCount** and then click on **Next**.

      ![](Media/bigdata8.png)

-1. Notice that a folder called **src** will be automatically created, which is used to store source files, and click on **Finish**
+1. Under **Source**, notice that a folder called **src** will be automatically created, which is used to store the source files, and click on **Finish**

      ![](Media/bigdata9.png)

-1. Create a package called **polyu.bigdata** under the src folder, by selecting **File** and select **New** and select **Package** and provide the name as **polyu.bigdata** in the dialogue box and click on **Finish**.
+1. On the top left corner, Select **File**, select **New** and then select **Package** and on the **New Java Package** page, provide the name as **polyu.bigdata** in the name dialogue box and click on **Finish**.

      ![](Media/bigdata10.png)

-1. Create a class called WordCount, by selecting File **New** and **Class** and assigning name as **WordCount** in the dialogue box and then copy the code below to WordCount.java and save it.
+1. Create a class called **WordCount**, by selecting File **New** and **Class** and provide the name as **WordCount** in the  name dialogue box and then copy the code below to WordCount.java and save it.
     ```````
     package polyu.bigdata;